Paperless bathrooms, completely automated software testing, and other myths

 Automated software testing i.e. where software tests are run by specific software tools independent of manual intervention, can fall prey to these same pressures.
 There can be a headlong rush to automate the testing process, with not enough attention being paid to achieving quality outcomes for software projects.

 The complete testing solution?

 The attraction of automated testing is obvious.

-Successfully implemented, automated testing can reduce the testing effort and therefore the cost of this part of the software development process.
-It also contributes to increased speed of delivery on projects.
-Quality can be improved, as software tests can be reused and repeated in exactly the same manner over and over again.
+Successfully implemented, automated testing usually reduces the testing effort and therefore the cost of this part of the software development process which equates to increased speed of delivery on projects.
+Quality is improved as software tests apply the “rinse and repeat” cycle.

 Return on investment in automated testing can be significant, but unfortunately it has been oversold, like so many other technologies, as a ‘paradigm shift’, something that can be applied to almost any testing task.
 Tools for automation are often sold without the recognition that they only play a small part in the overall testing process.

-There is a flawed ‘manual testing verse automated testing’ argument, when in most projects there is a need to apply both techniques to get the right result.
+There is a flawed ‘manual testing versus automated testing’ argument, while, for most projects, there is a need to apply both techniques to get the right result.

 Creating chaos automatically

 Like many areas of business, automated testing works well when very predictable, repeatable tasks are involved.
 Once there is variation, in terms of human interaction with a system, multiple platforms, interfaces to other systems, different vendors etc it becomes more problematic.
 Applied incorrectly, test automation can be an expensive mistake.
 It has a failure rate similar to software development projects.